 Unconditional promises to give cash and other assets are reported at fair value at the date of the promise is received.
-A promise to give is conditional based on whether the agreement includes a barrier that must be overcome and either a right of return of assets transferred or a right of release of a promisor's obligation to transfer assets must be determinable.
-A conditional promise to give becomes an unconditional promise to give when the barriers in the agreement are overcome and is then reported at fair value.
-The gifts are reported as increases in net assets without donor restrictions, unless there are donor-imposed purposes, time restrictions, or donor endowment funds subject to board-determined spending policy on the gifted assets.
+A promise to give is conditional based on whether the agreement includes a barrier that must be overcome and either a right of return of assets transferred or a right of release of a promisor's obligation to transfer assets.
+A conditional promise to give becomes an unconditional promise to give when the barriers in the agreement are overcome and is then recorded and reported at fair value.
+The gifts are reported as increases in net assets without donor restrictions, unless there are donor-imposed restrictions.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, a reclassification is made between the applicable classes of net assets.
 Donor-restricted contributions whose restrictions are met within the same year as received are reflected as contributions without donor restrictions in the accompanying combined financial statements.